Office Space: Cult status

 Disappointed in the film's $12 million domestic gross, Judge decided to move on and began work on what eventually became Extract, a similarly themed followup to Office Space.
 Fox suggested that next time, he pay more heed to the studio's casting suggestions.
 However, he soon learned that the film had not gone unnoticed within the industry.
 "Jim Carrey invited me to his house.
 Chris Rock left me the best voicemail ever.
 I had dinner with Madonna", who found the Michael Bolton character's anger "sexy", Judge said.

 Four years later, Judge was working on the Idiocracy screenplay with Etan Cohen.
 During a break, the two went to an Austin Starbucks, and the baristas were doing impressions of Lumbergh.
 Cohen asked Judge if they were only doing it because he was present, whereupon the barista turned around and asked the two if they had ever seen the movie.

 Other cast members found the film had reached people when strangers began associating them with their characters.
-Cole said that a year after release, on the service jobs he works when not acting, people began shouting dialogue from the movie at him.
+Cole, who had previously worked service jobs including bartending, said that he had not realized "the scope of the office audience" until a year after release, when people began shouting dialogue from the movie at him.
 Aniston says that even today, when she is eating "at a certain type of restaurant", people will ask if she likes their flair.

-Comedy Central premiered Office Space on August 5, 2001; that airing drew 1.4 million viewers.
+The cable channel Comedy Central premiered Office Space on August 5, 2001; that airing drew 1.4 million viewers.
 By 2003, the channel had broadcast the film another 35 times.
-These broadcasts helped develop the film's cult following; Livingston credits the regular airings the film received on the Comedy Central cable channel for making Office Space a cult favorite: "It felt like it kind of went viral before that concept even existed."
+These broadcasts helped develop the film's cult following; Livingston credits the regular airings the film received on Comedy Central for making Office Space a cult favorite: "It felt like it kind of went viral before that concept even existed."

 Since then, Livingston has been approached by college students and office workers.
 He said, "I get a lot of people who say, 'I quit my job because of you.'
 That's kind of a heavy load to carry."
 Livingston says that people tell him watching Office Space made them feel better, which he still appreciates.